-I’ve been looking for this kind of study for years and am excited to share it!
+I’ve been looking for this kind of study for years, and am excited to share it!
 Homemade sprouts are probably the most nutrition-per-unit-cost we can get for our money.
-See Biggest Nutrition Bang for Your Buck, where they beat out the previous champ, purple cabbage: Superfood Bargains.
-Broccoli sprouts are probably the best—see for example The Best Detox and Sulforaphane From Broccoli to Breast.
-I would recommend against alfalfa sprouts (even when home sprouted) as fecal bacteria from manure can hide in the seed's nooks and crannies and cause illness: Don’t Eat Raw Alfalfa Sprouts.
-Sprouted lentils are a one of my favorite snacks—give them a try and let me know what you think!
+See Biggest Nutrition Bang for Your Buck, where they beat out the previous champ, purple cabbage (see Superfood Bargains).
+Broccoli sprouts are probably the best; see, for example, The Best Detox and Sulforaphane: From Broccoli to Breast.
+However, I would recommend against alfalfa sprouts (even when home-sprouted); fecal bacteria from manure can hide in the seeds’ nooks and crannies, and cause illness (see Don’t Eat Raw Alfalfa Sprouts).
+Sprouted lentils are one of my favorite snacks—give them a try, and let me know what you think!

-For some context, please check out my associated blog post: Are Microgreens Healthier?
+For further context, check out my associated blog post: Are Microgreens Healthier?